About Bowls England Awards

 Greenkeeper of the Year is open for nominations from clubs or County Associations.
 This will be shortlisted by Bowls England, with the winner decided by an expert panel.

-Mark Piper (Maldon BC, Essex) – 2023 Green Keeper of the Year Winner
+Mark Piper (Maldon BC, Essex) – 2023 Greenkeeper of the Year Winner

 Mark Piper has orchestrated a remarkable transformation of Maldon BC green, rescuing it from a state of disrepair to become one of the finest in Essex.
 Taking charge three years ago, he swiftly addressed issues of bare patches, moss, and weeds, astonishing everyone with the immediate progress.
 Mark’s continuous efforts have elevated the club’s standing, making it a sought-after venue for high-quality bowls competitions.